Choosing the Right Cover Crops

 Legumes like clovers, vetches, winter peas, cowpeas and other species fix nitrogen in the soil.
 Their flowers often attract beneficial insects, while their roots hold soil in place to reduce erosion.
 They produce biomass that increases organic matter.
 Plus, some species can also break pest cycles.
 Learn more about each species category below.

-Several clover species work well as cover crops, including winter or summer annuals like crimson or berseem clover, as well as perennials like red and white clover.
-In addition to fixing nitrogen, clovers attract pollinators and beneficial insects.
+Several clover species work well as cover crops, including winter or summer annuals like crimson or berseem clover and perennials like red and white clover.
+Clovers fix nitrogen and attract pollinators and beneficial insects.

-A summer annual, cowpeas are also known as southern or black-eyed peas.
-They handle heat better than other legumes, while still fixing nitrogen and quickly covering the soil surface to smother weeds.
+Cowpeas, also known as southern or black-eyed peas, are a summer annual.
+They handle heat better than other legumes while still fixing nitrogen and quickly covering the soil surface to smother weeds.

 Options like field peas, also called Austrian winter peas, can grow as a winter or summer annual, depending on latitude and growing season length, though they usually winterkill.
 They provide forage, fix nitrogen and suppress weeds.